eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 ![informationof saving](../docs/User-Guide-Images/rangessaved.png)

-When the User Returns at a later date the Saved Ranges are automatically set.
+When the User Returns at a later date, the Saved Ranges are automatically set.